- Illnesses or Injuries

 Our Triage Team will meet with students who are unsure if they need a mental or physical health assessment.
 They will work with you to determine your needs and can help with minor issues, answering inquires, and system navigation.

 Our Occupational Therapists work with students who are experiencing challenges participating fully in academic and extracurricular activities due to injury, illness, disability, and/or extenuating circumstances.
-Sessions focus on learning strategies and building skills to overcome challenges.

 - Students living with anxiety finding it challenging to balance academics and other activities